-Gary Schermerhorn, district manager of Davey’s Albany, New York, residential/commercial tree care office, says the best way to approach dealing with EAB is to define the scope of the problem.
+District manager of Davey’s Albany, New York, residential/commercial tree care office, says the best way to approach dealing with EAB is to define the scope of the problem.

 Davey started preventative treatment of ash trees for Albany Country Club to protect against the borer in 2014.